fredlee590/NerdTools/dungeons_and_dragons/3p5e/README.md

   --descriptions, -d    Show ability descriptions --changes CHANGES, -c CHANGES
                         Changes for your animal companion.
 JSON file format.
+  --log-level {CRITICAL,FATAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}, -l {CRITICAL,FATAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}
+                        Log levels, pulled from standard log level enums.

 ```

 All data and inputs is (currently) handled in the JSON file format.
 All fields in the included base animal templates are required, so start there to create a new one.
+See examples of such animal template JSONs in the `templates/` directory.
+Reference the Dungeons and Dragons 3.5 edition Monster Manual when creating a new one.

 A sample change file, which represents the additional skills and feats for an animal companion is shown below:
 ```
 {
     "new_skills": {